HomeSEOThe "Redirect Chain" Performance Hit: Cleanup Strategies

 308Permanent RedirectFull transferPOST request preservation

 The 308 (Permanent Redirect) is less common but important.
-Unlike 301, it guarantees that the request method and body won’t change during the redirect.
+Unlike 301, it guarantees the request method and body won’t change during the redirect.
 This matters for POST requests in web applications, but most content sites can safely use 301s instead.

-Tools like the Redirect Mapper Chrome extension visualize status codes at each chain step, making it easy to spot mixed-code chains.
+Tools like the Redirect Mapper Chrome extension show status codes at each step, making it easy to spot mixed-code chains.
 You can also query your server logs with awk or grep to extract redirect sequences and their status codes: grep "301|302|307" access.log | awk '{print $7, $9}' gives you URLs and their status codes for quick pattern analysis.

 Start with your most trafficked pages.
-Use Google Analytics or your server logs to identify URLs receiving the most visits, then prioritize fixing chains on those paths.
-A chain on a page getting 10,000 monthly visits delivers far more performance improvement than fixing ten chains on pages with 100 monthly visits each.
+Use Google Analytics or your server logs to find URLs receiving the most visits, then prioritize fixing chains on those paths.
+A chain on a page getting 10,000 monthly visits delivers far more improvement than fixing ten chains on pages with 100 monthly visits each.

 A sample .htaccess update might look like this: